What You’ve Gut to Know

 BONUS: If you’re interested in fun, holistic, slightly out-there interventions, think about gut-directed hypnotherapy.
 (We know it sounds odd!
 Stay with us.)
 In a gut-directed hypnotherapy session, a therapist guides patients through deeply-relaxing suggestions to calm their digestive tracts.
 While this may not be everyone’s cup of tea, it’s an exciting area of research: Studies by the University of Michigan suggest that gut-directed hypnotherapy can reduce IBS symptoms by a significant percentage.

-As much as stress in your brain hurts your gut’s function, having off-kilter gut microbes can send stress back to your brain – which makes nourishing your gut absolutely vital for optimal brain function.
+As much as stress in your brain hurts your gut’s function, having off-kilter gut microbes can send stress back to your brain which can cause microbiome depression – making nourishing your gut absolutely vital for optimal brain function.

 So let’s talk gut-mind connection menus.